 Allow enough days to acclimatize to the altitude before starting this route.
 It's possible to hike the Huayhuash Circuit independently as long as you can carry enough food for 8 days.
-Otherwise, going with an organized tour is recommended.
+Otherwise, going with an organized

 This trek is best enjoyed during the dry season, from May to September.
 April can also be a good choice.